Modern Slavery Statement

 We are continuing to include clauses to specifically address the Modern Slavery Act 2015 in any relevant agreements with vendors that have been renewed during this financial year.
 Any new agreements will include, if appropriate, requirements to comply with the Modern Slavery Act 2015.

-During this financial year ending 2020 we have not uncovered any incidents or indicators of modern slavery in our supply chain.
-This statement covers Belstaff and has been approved by company’s CEO and board of directors in August 2021.
+During this financial year ending 2023 we have not uncovered any incidents or indicators of modern slavery in our supply chain.
+This statement covers Belstaff and has been approved by company’s Chief Operating Officer- Kerry Byrne in September 2024.